lufermy/mikrotik-manager/README.md

 Functions (so far as 28/05/2021)
 	Menu:
 		1.- Input the ip and token
-			Here's where you put your Bot token, mikrotik device's user and password, aswell the IP 2.- Save input to data.txt
+			Here's where you put your Bot token, mikrotik device's user and password, also the IP 2.- Save input to data.txt
 			Here you save your (already inputed) login credentials to a text file, so you can use them later for faster logins!
 		3.- Load from data.txt